MACD Trading Indicator Oscillator Technical Analysis Fast Line and SignalLine

 - Used to look for divergence between price and indicator.

-The MACD indicator is constructed using two exponential moving averages & this technical indicator plots two lines.
-The two default exponential moving averages used are 12 & 26.
-Then a smoothing factor of 9 is also applied when drawing the MACD indicator.
+The MACD indicator is constructed using 2 exponential MAs & this indicator plots two lines.
+The two default exponential MAs used are 12 and 26.
+Then a smoothing factor of 9 is also applied when drawing MACD indicator.

 Summary of how MACD indicator is drawn

-MACD uses 2 EMAs + a smoothing factor (12, 26 Exponential Moving Averages & 9 smoothing periods)
+MACD uses 2 EMAs + a smoothing factor (12, 26 Exponential MAs Moving Averages and 9 smoothing periods)

-MACD technical indicator only plots two lines - the MACD fast line & the MACD signal line
+MACD only plots two lines - the MACD fast line & the MACD signal line

-MACD Lines - MACD Fast Line and MACD Signal Lines Stock Indices Trade Signals
+MACD Lines - MACD Fast Line & MACD Signal-lines Indices Signals

-- The Fast Line is the difference between the 26 EMA & 12 EMA
+- The Fast Line is the difference between the 26 EMA and 12 EMA

-MACD indicator implements the MACD line as a continuous line while the signal line is implemented as a histogram.
-These two MACD LINES are then used to generate signals using the crossover strategy method.
+MACD indicator implements MACD line as a continuous line while the signal line is implemented as a histogram.
+These 2 MACD LINES are then used to generate signals using the cross-over strategy.

-There is also the MACD center-line which is also known as the zero mark and it's a neutral point between buyers & sellers trading the market.
+There is also the MACD center-line which is also known as the zero mark and it's a neutral point between buyers & sellers trading the markets.

 Values above the center-mark are considered bullish signals while those below are bearish signals.

-The MACD indicator being an oscillator indicator, oscillates above and below this center line.
+The MACD indicator being an oscillator indicator, oscillates above & below this center line.